izot/smartserver-driver-template/README.md

 		│   └── main.cpp
 		└── ...
 		5 directories, 25 files
-3. Using an editor open the Makefile and change the driver to a driver-specific information as needed:
+3. Using an editor open the makefile and change the driver to a driver-specific information as needed:
 	The driver identifier, driver name, description, manufacturer, license, version, filetype and file extension.
     >**NOTE:** _Currently there is no support for **C**amel**C**ase naming convention for driver name._
 4. Add any required additional components such as a protocol stack to the build script.